KacSz123/Line-Follower/README.md

 # Line-Follower
-Project of Line Follower base od ATmega328p
+Project of Line Follower based on ATmega328p and CNY70.